-Reorder Buffer (ROB): A list, in order, of in-flight instructions.
+Reorder Buffer (ROB): a.k.a.
+Active List A list, in order, of in-flight instructions.

 ID Register Map:Used in place of register file.
 Provides value or ROB entry # for each register.

 Commit Register File: Holds committed register values, used for recovery.